ucacaxm/DeepLearning_Vision_SimpleExamples/README.md

 * activate p37

 Install every packages with only 'conda install' or with 'pip install' but try to not mix both, specially for basic packages like numpy, matplotlib, etc.
+The '-c channel' is used to select the source channel of the packages.
+Standard are 'anaconda' or 'conda-forge'.

 NumPy
 * conda install -c anaconda numpy

-MatPlotLib
-* conda install -c conda-forge matplotlib

-OpenCv, SciPy, SciKit Image, Pillow, PyQt, pygame, etc. (many of then are optional, depending what you want to do)
+MatPlotLib, OpenCv, SciPy, SciKit Image, Pillow, PyQt, pygame, etc. (many of then are optional, depending what you want to do)
-* conda install -c conda-forge opencv
-* conda install -c anaconda jupyter
-* conda install -c anaconda scikit-learn
-* conda install -c anaconda scikit-image
-* conda install -c anaconda pillow
+* conda install -c anaconda  numpy pylint jupyter scikit-learn scikit-image pillow pyqt
-* conda install -c anaconda pyqt
+* conda install -c conda-forge matplotlib opencv
-* conda install -c cogsci pygame or
+* conda install -c cogsci pygame
-* pip install scipy scikit-learn jupyter imutils scikit-image

 DLib